-If you purchased shares in a company that has gone into liquidation, see the Guide to capital gains tax 2010 for information on how to calculate your CGT.
+If you purchased shares in a company that has gone into liquidation, see the Guide to capital gains tax 2012 for information on how to calculate your CGT.

-If you purchased shares in a company that has been taken over or merged with another company, see the Personal investors guide to capital gains tax 2010 for information on how to calculate your CGT.
+If you purchased shares in a company that has been taken over or merged with another company, see the Personal investors guide to capital gains tax 2012 for information on how to calculate your CGT.

-If you have received new shares under a demerger that happened on or after 1 July 2002, see the Guide to capital gains tax 2010 for information on how to calculate your CGT.
+If you have received new shares under a demerger that happened on or after 1 July 2002 you may be eligible to choose demerger rollover relief - see the Guide to capital gains tax 2012.